leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 After Leon tells you about his favorite color, you can ask why he likes this color.
 Then as there is a "why" action within this skill, thanks to the context, Leon will understand that you are asking why he likes these colors and not let's say...
 Why he likes to eat chocolate...
 Once again, context here is really helpful.
 It gives the possibility to create such dialogs.

 In our color global entity file, you can see that we can hold some custom data.
-In our case the hexadecimal code for each colors.
+In our case the hexadecimal code for each color.
 In that way, you can reuse these data within your skill configuration by using the following format: `{{ color.hexa }}`.
 This very handy and you can think of any kind of data here.
 Remember, imagination is the only limit!

 #### Logic Type